ArcticTech/arctictech.github.io/_posts/AWS/EC2/23-07-23-EFS-Setup-Guide.md

 ```
 sudo su
 ```
-3. Check to make sure that apache is installed by making sure ```/var/www/html``` exists.
+3. Check to make sure that Apache is installed by making sure ```/var/www/html``` exists.
 This was a prerequisite.
 ```
 cd /var/www/html
 ```